-Improved Commitment Information

-We next explore the effects of eliminating on-the-job learning by updating commitment types to match the type recovered in our estimation procedure.
-Our estimate for the commitment fixed effect reveals that the distribution of φ_i overlaps between types.
-We update committed types in the style outlined in Figure B3 by comparing the distributions of self-professed committed types to self-professed uncommitted types.
+Policy II - Improved Commitment Information.
+We next explore the effects of eliminating onthe-job learning by updating commitment types to match the type recovered in our estimation procedure.
+Our estimate for the commitment fixed effect reveals that the distribution of φ_i has little overlap between types.
+This indicates that teachers have good information about their own preferences for the teaching profession.
+Still, we update committed types in the style outlined in Figure B3 by comparing the distributions of self-professed committed types to self-professed uncommitted types.
 From this, we generate a revealed commitment variable, $x_i^{c'}$, that takes the value 1 if $\phi_i > \max \phi{uc}$, 0 otherwise.
-This process adjusts for over-commitment among new teachers by setting the bottom 73% of committed types to instead be uncommitted.
-Doing so changes the composition of the new teacher labor force to 18% committed, as opposed to the baseline 68% committed.
-This policy translates to one which provides new teachers with more experiential learning prior to beginning their first year.56
+This process adjusts for over-commitment among new teachers by setting the bottom 5.5% of committed types to instead be uncommitted.
+Doing so changes the composition of the new teacher labor force to 65% committed, as opposed to the baseline 68% committed.
+This policy translates to one which provides new teachers with more experiential learning prior to beginning their first year.61

-We find that the stable match improves as a result of this policy, although the magnitude is about 40% that of the improvement found from the previous policy.
-Our model estimates suggest that self-professed committed types are more sensitive to student misbehavior and less-informed about school climate compared to uncommitted types.
-Therefore, when we adjust types to reflect the recovered preference for teaching, we implicitly give teachers more information about their school's climate and reduce their sensitivity to it, thereby increasing school-school switches by 3%.
-These results are consistent across school proficiency level.
+We find that the stable match rate marginally improves as a result of this policy.
+Given our parameter estimates, this result is driven by the fact that committed types receive noisier signals and are more sensitive to student misbehavior.
+Therefore, when we adjust types to reflect the recovered preference for teaching, we implicitly give teachers more information about their school's climate but decrease their sensitivity to it.
+These forces work against one another, in conjunction with the small fraction of teachers that experience changes to their type, to produce the small overall effects that we recover.

-Universal Salary Increase
+Policy III - Universal Salary Increase.
 A large benefit of our first two counterfactual experiments is their low implementation cost.
 From the perspective of the district, providing teachers with more information is effectively cost-free since schools are already required to collect and publicly release a battery of statistics related to quality.
 To situate the magnitude of these impacts against a higher cost policy proposed in the U.S., we consider variations in salary increases.
 First, we consider a flat, universal wage increase of 10% in all schools.
 For any school j in period t that initially offers salary w{jt} , we instead allow them to offer $w'{jt} = 1.1 \times w{jt}$, with teachers continuing to earn on average 1% more each year.